 What if my application is refused?

 Please contact the licensing service in the first instance.
-An appeal against the grant can be made to the local Magistrates Court.
+An appeal against the refusal to issue a licence can be made to the First Tier Tribunal (Property Chamber).

 We would always advise that in the event of a complaint the first point of contact should be made with the service provider (The Council).
 If this has not worked and you are located in the UK then contact Consumer Direct.
 If you are outside the UK contact the UK European Consumer Centre.